GHK-Cu (200mg)

 Description

-GHK-Cu (copper tripeptide) is a naturally occurring plasma peptide.
-The research impacts of these carrier peptides appear to deliver copper to the skin extracellular matrix to bring about enzymatic wound-healing pathways as well as a possible increase in endogenous collagen and decorin production.
-GHK-Cu (Copper Peptide) is a tripeptide that scientists assert is naturally present in blood plasma.
-Scientific studies carried out in different research laboratories worldwide have explored the various biological roles played by tripeptides.
-GHK-Cu exhibits some potential to influence various biological pathways, including an apparent induction of tissue repair, attraction of immune cells, antioxidant and anti-inflammatory characteristics, activation of collagen and glycosaminoglycan synthesis in skin fibroblasts, and possible promotion of blood vessel growth.
-Recent studies indicate its potential role in stem cell biology and anti-tumor defense as well.
+GHK-Cu (Copper Tripeptide) is a tripeptide that scientists assert is naturally present in blood plasma.
+It has a sequence of Gly-His-Lys (glycine, histidine, and lysine,) which readily binds with copper to form the copper tripeptide.
+Scientific studies carried out in different research laboratories worldwide have explored its various biological roles.
+GHK-Cu exhibits some potential to influence various biological pathways, including an apparent induction of tissue repair, attraction of immune cells, antioxidant and anti-inflammatory characteristics, activation of collagen and glycosaminoglycan synthesis in skin fibroblasts, regulation of extracellular matrix components like decorin, and possible promotion of blood vessel growth.
+Recent studies indicate its potential role in stem cell biology and anti-tumor research as well.

 Specifications